GlasslabGames/Platform/servers/README.md

                5. Click Create button at bottom of modal.
            2. Click "Create New Data Bucket" again
                1. Name: "glasslab_webapp"
                2. RAM Quota: 100MB to 512MB this depends on how much ram you have free on your system.
 The higher the number the faster the data can be accessed.
                3. Access Control: Standard port password "glasslab"
                4. Replicas: uncheck "Enable"
+               5. Click Create button at bottom of modal.
+           3. Click "Create New Data Bucket" again
+               1. Name: "glasslab_dashdata"
+               2. RAM Quota: 100MB to 512MB this depends on how much ram you have free on your system.
+The higher the number the faster the data can be accessed.
+               3. Access Control: Standard port password "glasslab"
+               4. Replicas: uncheck "Enable"